YalaLab/pillar-pretrain/README.md

-# Pillar-Pretrain
+# pillar-pretrain

-This repository contains the code for training the Pillar0 model on the Merlin ABD-CT dataset.
+This repository contains the pretraining code for the Pillar-0 model.

 ## Installation